from the archive, 2017

 Would-be peacemakers should acknowledge two needs in responding to religious divisions.
 There is the need for honest and just explanations of why groups go their independent way - explanations that go beyond the stigmatising of heretics, apostates and infidels.
 There is also the need to temper the tensions by interfaith bridge-building, conducted in a spirit of goodwill.

 The laity - ordinary faith adherents who are not part of the specialised religious hierarchy and who are largely concerned with worldly and temporal matters - have an important balancing role to play in affirming the commonalities shared by diverse believers.
-Bonds of goodwill, affection and friendship, generated in daily relationships, is the mortar of the interfaith edifice.
+Bonds of goodwill, affection and friendship, generated in daily relationships, are the mortar of the interfaith edifice.

 The same argument applies to the citizen in relation to secular authorities.
 Political leaders are preoccupied with staking out their ideological territory and competing for power.
 A great many depend on them to do just that.
 And we should hope and pray that our leaders act in a principled way, even as they assume and wield power.
 But the governed, as individuals and in their civil society groupings, play their role in evolving a political consensus.
 That role tends to exhibit a more experiential and collaborative approach.